 4. What makes Onda unique, what is your favorite Onda product?

 I’d say our focus on the farming practices as well as our infusion process.
-With my background in Organic and Biodynamic farming we are committed to sourcing from the most progressive and talented farmers that we can.
+With my background in Organic and Biodynamic farming, we are committed to sourcing from the most progressive and talented farmers that we can.
 And they happen to be some good friends!
-We have no interest in being a part of the commodity hemp market but rather engaging in long term, deep relationships with farmers that are focused on biodiversity, soil heath, regenerative practices with their own commitment to their impact on their communities and ecosystems.
+We have no interest in being a part of the commodity hemp market but rather engaging in longterm, deep relationships with farmers that are focused on biodiversity, soil health, regenerative practices with their own commitment to their impact on their communities and ecosystems.
 We pay well above the average price per pound that many others pay if they even know their farmers.
 This is medicine and we need to hold space against corporate industrial agriculture as companies in an emerging industry by setting the bar high and not being driven by profit and efficiency but rather quality and environmental impact.
 This is one reason why we are a member of 1% For the Planet.
 We want to use our business for good.

 Because we believe in honoring the true and full integrity of the plant, we do not strip away the crucial constituents necessary to a more effective and bioavailable CBD rich hemp oil.
 Therefore, we use no solvents or machines but rather we infuse our hemp in oil and let the fats do the work.
-Using things like CO2, alcohol, butane or hexane truly disrupt the structure of the plant leaving you with an over processed and stripped part of what was once a whole.
+Using things like CO2, alcohol, butane or hexane truly disrupts the structure of the plant leaving you with an over-processed and stripped part of what was once a whole.
 Not our style.
 Whole plant medicine all the way!

 I really love the potency and effect of our 50mg Capsules, but I find myself using the 25mg capsules the most often for daily anxiety and recovery from physical activity.